appdev-tat/TAT-app/README.md

 When you're happy with the changes you've made to the app, use git to commit and push your changes to github.
 Then log into [PhoneGap Build](https://build.phonegap.com/), and tell it to update from github and rebuild the app.

+The `master` branch assumes that Android is the target platform.
+The `master-ios` branch has an altered `config.xml` file and is suitable for deployment to iOS devices.

 ## Other things to note

 I think Ionic has a built-in way to generate all the necessary icon sizes automatically, but I used [http://pgicons.abiro.com/](http://pgicons.abiro.com/).
 If you need to make changes to the app icon, use this tool to generate files that match the filenames of the current icons.

+When you deploy changes, you should merge those changes into the `master-ios` branch as well.
+The only difference between `master` and `master-ios` should be the `config.xml` file.